 Scuba Diving

 For those who love the ocean, the boat tour is quite satisfying, but why not take this experience to the next level?
 We are referring to scuba diving.
-This experience is a must, in order to see the ocean depths.
+This experience is a must to see the ocean depths.
 You will explore the coral reefs and swim amongst colourful fish.
 You will be surprised at how many colours there are and how strange and different the fish are in this sea.
-During our dive, we saw a sea turtle, a lot of fish which resemble the protagonists of “Nemo”, corals, trumpet fish, barracuda, an enormous jellyfish and many more.
+During our dive, we saw a sea turtle, a lot of fish that resemble the protagonists of “Nemo”, corals, trumpet fish, barracuda, an enormous jellyfish, and many more.
 There were schools of fish swimming around us so dense that we couldn’t even see each other.

 *Prices are indicative of the period when we visited the islands and may have changed.